GustavoSilvera/gl-fovrender/src/shaders/shaders.md

 | Happy Jumping | [iq](https://www.shadertoy.com/user/iq) | https://www.shadertoy.com/view/3lsSzf |
 | Raymarching - Primitives  | [iq](https://www.shadertoy.com/user/iq) | https://www.shadertoy.com/view/Xds3zN |

-You can simply paste the content into a new `.glsl` file in this `shaders` directory.
+You can simply paste the content into a new `.glsl` file in this `shaders/main/` directory.

 # 2) Add to the beginning of the file